-- 40.15 The MHCS will, via the VLO, contact statutory victims, ie those who are eligible under the DVCVA 2004.
-Information will be shared on certain key stages of the patient's progress, including: - when the patient is transferred to hospital thus becoming a restricted patient - when the Secretary of State for Justice is considering a proposal for discharge, to request representations from the victim - if the Secretary of State decides to discharge the patient - the conditions of discharge relating to the victim or their family - any variation of conditions of discharge relating to the victim or their family - if the restricted patient is recalled for further treatment under the Act - if the offender is absolutely discharged, resulting in the cessation of conditions and the removal of the offender's liability to be recalled to hospital - when the patient's restrictions are lifted or expire - if the prisoner is transferred to hospital under section 47 of the Act - if a patient previously found unfit to plead is remitted back to court to continue legal proceedings - if a patient is to be remitted to prison - if the MHCS has approved escorted or unescorted leave. - 40.16 The MHCS may pass on additional information, eg a hospital transfer, to VLOs or directly to the victim (in the small number of cases where the victim is in direct contact with MHCS).
-Similarly the probation VLO may provide victims with more information.
-Information should be provided only if appropriate in all the circumstances of the case, and whilst being mindful of patient confidentiality including in respect of confidential medical information.
+- 40.13 The MHCS will, through the VLO, contact victims who are in the VCS.
+Information will be shared on certain key stages of the patient's progress, including: - when the patient is transferred to hospital thus becoming a restricted patient - if the prisoner is transferred to hospital under section 47 of the Act - when the Secretary of State for Justice is considering a proposal for discharge, to request representations from the victim - if the Secretary of State for Justice decides to discharge the patient - the conditions of discharge relating to the victim or their family - any variation of conditions of discharge relating to the victim or their family - if the restricted patient is recalled for further treatment under the Act - if the part 3 patient is absolutely discharged, resulting in the cessation of conditions and the removal of the part 3 patient's liability to be recalled to hospital - when the patient's restrictions are lifted or expire - if a patient previously found unfit to plead is remitted back to court to continue legal proceedings - if a patient is to be remitted to prison - if the MHCS has approved or rescinded escorted or unescorted leave. - 40.14 The MHCS may pass on additional information, for example about a hospital transfer, to VLOs or directly to the victim (in the small number of cases where the victim is in direct contact with MHCS).
+Similarly the probation VLO may provide victims with more information only if appropriate in all the circumstances of the case, and whilst being mindful of patient confidentiality including in respect of confidential medical information. - 40.15 When considering requests for community leave or transfer, MHCS will take into account victim concerns.
+MHCS also expects that, where the responsible clinician knows of VLO involvement, he or she will contact them to ensure that victim concerns are addressed in any application.
+This can include ensuring patients are not allowed leave or to be placed in a hospital in the vicinity of the victim.